Atashnezhad/Lung_Disease_Detection_Deeplearning/README.md

 **Assembled Deep Net Model Layers:**
 Any time that you have several images (multiclass classification) use two to three convolution layers.
 Also, a use softmax as activation for the last layer as I did (my recommendation but you may test other types).
 Note that the categorical_crossentropy is almost default for multiclass classifiers.

-remember that we always use convolution layers for images. the reason is if we use dense layers we will lose positional information in images.
+Remember that we always use convolution layers for images. the reason is if we use dense layers we will lose positional information in images.

 **Prepare Images:**
 Using ImageDataGenerator does the normalization (Resale function does normalization).
 Then augment the data set for both train and val.
 Note that for the validation section, I just apply the normalization part.
 Next, use flow to apply the data augmentation.
 * Below dataset images after applying augmentation are seen.
 <p align="left">
   <img  width="550" src="Assets/plot_01_assets_2.png" >
 </p>
 For bi-class classification, the number of images is equal so there is no need for balancing the dataset.
 However, for multi-class classification, I have imbalanced data and I need to consider it to prevent bias.
 One way to deal with imbalanced data applies class-weight using following StackOverflow three lines code and pass it to the fit function.

 ```python